We all know how frustrating it can be when you get struck down with a cough, cold, sore throat, flu or even nasal

 6. How long can I expect other symptoms such as flu, nasal congestion, a sore throat or cough to last?

 Symptoms will last for longer than you might think.
-An ear infection can last for at least 4 days, a sore throat can cause discomfort for 1 week, flu for 2 weeks, nasal congestion up to 2 ½ weeks and a cough can last up to 3 weeks.
+An ear infection can last for up to 4 days, a sore throat can cause discomfort for 1 week, flu for 2 weeks, nasal congestion up to 2 ½ weeks and a cough can last up to 3 weeks.
 If symptoms persist for longer than these time periods then you might need to visit your GP.

 7. What can I do at home to beat cold and flu symptoms?

 Take comfort at home if you are suffering with cold and flu symptoms and take advantage of the sofa.
 Drink plenty of fluids and use the opportunity to catch up on some TV.
 You may find that jumping in your shower pod or bath will help ease congestion.
 If your temperature is high, try taking a paracetamol or ibuprofen.
 Lozenges can help with sore throats and it is also helpful to cut back on smoking to avoid irritating your throat any further.
 If your symptoms persist, it is always worth taking 5 minutes to talk to your pharmacist for advice.

 8. Where can I find out more information?

 For advice on how long common winter symptoms should last for and for expert advice on self-treating cold and flu symptoms, with the help of your pharmacist, check out the Treat Yourself Better website at www.treatyourselfbetter.co.uk